jantman/docker-zoneminder/README.md

 ```

 Ok, with strace, it's been running 17 minutes now and still just stuck in the prlimit64/close loop but only usng 22% CPU.

+Let's try this with strace at startup toggleable by an env var, and then I'll start everything fresh from scratch and not strace, but attach once the process is running.
+Now I'll be able to set STRACE_ZMPKG=true if I want to strace at startup.